RinHizakura/ebpf-strace/README.md

 # ebpf-strace

-An example to trace syscall using eBPF(WIP)
+A tiny tool to trace syscalls by eBPF

+> WARNING: It could only be run on x86_64 architecture currently

 ## Usage